 allow managers to be able to view a calendar of their direct reports showing all out-of-office absences due to sickness, special leave, regular leave, maternity, paternity, connecting etc.

 provide information on absence management i.e. the number of people absent at any point in the organisation; the system must record first warning, final warning, sustained improvement periods

+hold the different sickness rules such that automated letters can be produced;

+capture and hold self-certification or medical certificate

 send automatic alerts to managers if a member of staff has reached a trigger point, or, if a member of staff is absence to remind the manager they should be having the set continued absence meetings.